mhinz/vim-galore/README.md

 Putting it in a nutshell, Vim makes heavy use of events and autocmds but also exposes a clean interface to hook into that event-driven system for customization.

+#### Changelist

+The positions of the last 100 changes are kept in the changelist.

+Several small changes on the same line will be merged together, but the position will be that of the last change nevertheless (in case you added something in the middle of the line).

+Get the full list with `:changes`.
+A marker `>` will be used to show the current position in the list.
+Usually that will be below change 1, the latest change.

+Use `g;` or `g,` to go an older or newer position respectively.
+These also take a count, e.g. `999g;` takes you to the oldest remembered position.

+Related help: `:h changelist`

 #### Quickfix and location lists?